Introducing the

 3. Not fully implemented in Digipeater Version 2.

-µSmartDigi Angles Specification
+µSmartDigi Angles and Lat-Lon Specification

 The µSmartDigi uses a very flexible format to specify angles such as Latitude, Longitude and actual angles found in the Rules file.
 This allows users to enter these angles in a format that is easy and familiar while not being restrictive.
 Here are some examples: -38:33:29.222, 38.33.379, 42d23.7m33.9c, W104D40.6m